carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 teaching: 10
 exercises: 5
 questions:
-- How does the decision trees classifier make the prediction?
+- How does the decision trees classifier make predictions?
 objectives:
-- Develop knowledge on how a classifier makes the prediction.
+- Develop knowledge on how a classifier makes predictions.
-- Understand the cons of a classifier.
+- Understand advantages and disadvantages of a classifier.
-- Come up with the decision rule.
 - Discuss applying, updating, and evaluating a trained model on new data.
 keypoints:
 - Decision trees are easy to visualize and intuitive to understand.